roybleas/santa/readme.md

 - Previously loaded participants will have their details updated.
 - Overwritten participants details will not be kept.
 - Replaces the current participants and any current Santa selection.
-- A participant who is no longer in the list will not cause them to be removed from the list of known persons.
+- A participant who is no longer in the list will not be removed from the list of known persons.

 ### Views
 - List of this year's participants.